info-6150-van/guides/01-pull-requests.md

 # Guide: Create a Pull Request on GitHub (New Repo Workflow)

-This is is her to help you will create your **own repository**, add your some content on a feature branch, and open a **Pull Request (PR)** to request feedback from classmates.
+This is is here to help you will create your **own repository**, add your some content on a feature branch, and open a **Pull Request (PR)** to request feedback from classmates.

 ---